 Lester Bach, OFM Cap

 Lester Bach OFM Cap made his first profession in the Capuchin Order in 1950 and was ordained in 1957.
-He has worked with the formation program with Capuchin Brothers as well as sharing ministry in a parish, worked with the Cursillo and Search programs, and served as chaplain at a county nursing home.
-He has worked with the Secular Franciscans since the 1960’s.
-He has been director of a retreat center and done retreat work for many years.
-He served as director of the House of Prayer as well as having served as Provincial formation director for the province of St. Joseph.
+He worked with the formation program with Capuchin Brothers as well as sharing ministry in a parish, worked with the Cursillo and Search programs, and served as chaplain at a county nursing home.
+He worked with the Secular Franciscans since the 1960s.
+Br.
+Lester ministered at retreat houses for many years.
+He served as director of the House of Prayer as well as serving as Provincial formation director for the province of St. Joseph.
 For several years, he worked with ISAIAH 43 preaching parish missions.
 He continued that work with Missions 2000.
-In his present ministry, he serves as Provincial Spiritual Assistant to the Secular Franciscan Order as well as serving on a regional council of the SFO and represents the Capuchins on the Conference of national Spiritual Assistants (CNSA).
-He has authored several books on SFO Formation and Franciscan spirituality and one devoted to scripture.
-He is presently stationed at San Damiano in Madison, WI.
+He served as Provincial Spiritual Assistant to the Secular Franciscan Order as well as serving on a regional council of the SFO.
+He served as the Capuchins delegate on the Conference of National Spiritual Assistants (CNSA).
+He authored several books on SFO Formation and Franciscan spirituality and one devoted to scripture.
+Br.
+Lester passed away in 2020.

 Franciscan Family Connections (2007) - $14.50 pllus S/H -- Training book for spiritual assistants to the Secular Franciscan Order

 Capturing the Spirit of Francis & Clare (2007)- $15/00 plus S/H -Ongoing formation book for the Secular Franciscan Order